cardonabits/haxo-hw/docs/manual/manual.md

 ### How to Use This Manual

-If you are using your haxophone for the first time go to unpacking and setting up.
+If you are using your haxophone for the first time go to [Unpacking and Setting Up](#unpackung-and-setting-up).

-If you are a musician and you want to get started playing quickly: Got to section TODO if you are a hacker-hobby-musician or a musician-hobby-hacker then go to TODO If you are an advanced hacker go to TODO
+If you are a musician and you want to get started playing quickly: Got to section [Playing](#playing).

+if you are a hacker-hobby-musician or a musician-hobby-hacker then go to [Hacking](#hacking).

+If you are an advanced hacker go to [Hacking](#hacking)

  <a name="using-the-haxophone"></a>